310mc/https-310mc.github.io-tl/source/_posts/shooting_star_festival/minitalk/chiaki_2.md

 <!-- more -->

 ## <div mt="rare"></div> 1/3
-{% img /img/es/eventstory/climax/minitalk_chiaki1_1.jpg %}
+{% img /img/es/eventstory/shootingstarfestival/minitalk_chiaki2_1.jpg %}
 {% bubble Chiaki %}
-I’m being asked to take jobs after graduation by the people I work with in the industry.
+Mhm, mhm.
+I'm glad we were able to safely find the little girl's mother.

-Thanks to their help, I won’t have so much trouble with work for awhile.
+It's thanks to you and Nagumo.
+Thank you.

-Tenshouin lent me a hand too, so thanks to that I’m one step closer to my dreams.
+Now you too can become a splendid hero alongside us~♪
 {% endbubble %}

 <div class="minitalk" character="Anzu">
     <div class="minitalk-option">
         <div class="minitalk-option_header">
-            It’s going to get exciting, huh.
+            I’ll be the one to protect the world’s peace!
         </div>
         <div class="minitalk-option_content">
 			<ul class="tabber">